learnrelay/learnrelay/docs/queries/working-with-fragments.md

 By using `${PokemonPreview.getFragment('pokemon')}` we refer to the fragment `pokemon` of the `PokemonPreview` container.
 Then we define a subselection on this fragment.
 In this case we select the fields `id`, `name` and `url`.

+## Data masking

-The concept of encapsulating the data requirements inside the individual containers is called data masking.
-You can explore the reasons why Relay chooses to use [data masking](data-masking.md) but it is not a requirement for the Pokemon app.
+The concept of encapsulating the data requirements inside the individual containers is called data masking: a powerful concept that leads to better encapsulation and reduces the appearance of subtle errors.

+> Data is only exposed to containers that explicitely stated a dependency on that data.
+If a child depends on certain data, its parent does not know about it and vice versa.

+This helps to prevent satisfying data requirements *by luck*, for example when a parent container forgot to state his own data requirement but it is luckily satisfied by a child.
+If at some point in time the child does not depend on this data any more and the data requirement is removed, we would encounter subtle errors.